When looking for love, many people say they want to meet someone with a good sense of humor.

 Decades of humor research reveals that having a shared sense of humor results in more successful romantic relationships.
-(Hall, 2017) Wordplay, absurdist, or dark — it doesn’t matter what type of humor makes you laugh the most, it just matters that you share that same type with your romantic partner.
-Hall remarks, “If you share a sense of what’s funny, it affirms you and affirms your relationship through laughter.”
+Wordplay, absurdist, or dark — it doesn’t matter what type of humor makes you laugh the most, it just matters that you share that same type with your romantic partner.

-With a booming industry of dating apps brokering our relationships, why aren’t their matchmaking algorithms centered around humor?
+Looking at the currently booming industry of dating apps brokering our relationships, one must question why their matchmaking algorithms aren’t centered around humor.

-Do you know what type of humor makes you laugh the most?
+Most people don’t know what type of humor makes them laugh the most.

-Most people struggle to categorically answer that question.
-I’ve done some research, and to my knowledge, there are no quantified studies one can take to deduce their sense of humor type.
-That’s why I created a hümr quiz—this one is designed for 18-25 year old Science Gallery Dublin visitors with 5 minutes on their hands.
+To my knowledge there are no quantified studies one can take to deduce their sense of humor type.
+That’s why I created an experimental hümr quiz—this one is designed for 18-25 year old Science Gallery Dublin visitors with 5 minutes on their hands.

 Humor in romantic relationships: A meta-analysis.
 (Kevin Hall, 2017)

 Relationship-focused humor styles and relationship satisfaction in dating couples: A repeated-measures design (Sara Card + Rod Martin, 2014)